 Telouet is a humble rural community.
 Day or night, this town is very peaceful and serves well for tourists who wish to rest before going to bustling tourist sites.
 Within Telouet is lush farmland that provides wonderful photo opportunities.

 However, the Morrocan government had to take action because the Telouet Kasbah is starting to deteriorate.
 This is due to the extreme environment of the High Atlas Region.
 Strict policies apply while you’re exploring the place.
 For example, you can’t bring rubbles from the site back home as a souvenir.
-Moreover, throwing water bottles is anywhere is a taboo even though there aren’t a lot of recycling bins around.
+Moreover, throwing water bottles anywhere is taboo even though there aren’t a lot of recycling bins around.

 As for activities, a day in Telouet begins with visiting the local shops, exploring the Glaoui stronghold, and enjoying the views that the Telouet Kasbah offers.

 There’s nothing much to do except take pictures of its ceiling, interior landscaping, etc. The back is the most picturesque spot because it’s where you’ll see the wonderful snowcaps of the Atlas Mountain Range.
 Surrounding the Tifoultoute Kasbah are traditional Moroccan houses.

 At the end of the Ouzoud waterfall, complex are the orchards, gardens, gorges, and farms along the El-Abid River.
 You can explore the Ouzoud without a guide.
 However, it’s safer if you get one.
 By the way, a part of Ozoud waterfalls, the one which circulates online, is the second tallest waterfall in the entire African continent.

-Setti Fatma Village
+10. Setti Fatma Village

-However, at present, Setti Fatma looks very modern due to tourism initiatives.
+Today, Setti Fatma looks very modern due to tourism initiatives.
 It’s a great place to stop for coffee or food before resuming with the Ourika Valley hike.
 Setti Fatma stands beside a portion of the Ourika River.
 Whenever the icecaps of the Atlas Mountain range melt, the Ourika River rises and provides locals with tons of catch.